BuggsBizzby/glaukos/README.md

 <h3>Create</h3>
 Run the <b>create</b> command to create as many environments as your system resources will comfortably allow.
 <li>-e, --environments: (Required) Specifies the number of environments to create.</li>
--p, --prefix: Provides a prefix for naming environments.
+<li>-p, --prefix: Provides a prefix for naming environments.
 When provided, it's appended with a number incrementally (e.g., --prefix test will create environments named test1, test2, etc.).
-These names are then used as subdomains for routing purposes.
+These names are then used as subdomains for routing purposes.</li>
--n, --names: Instead of using a prefix, you can specify exact names for your environments with this comma-separated list. (e.g., intranet,sharepoint,chocolate)
+<li>-n, --names: Instead of using a prefix, you can specify exact names for your environments with this comma-separated list. (e.g., intranet,sharepoint,chocolate)</li>
--u, --targetURL: (Required) URL of the target website that will be displayed to the victim within the chromium service.
+<li>-u, --targetURL: (Required) URL of the target website that will be displayed to the victim within the chromium service.</li>
--a, --siteAddress: (Required) The domain used for routing in the Caddy config.
+<li>-a, --siteAddress: (Required) The domain used for routing in the Caddy config.</li>

 ```
 glaukos create -e 3 -p document -u https://www.linkedin.com/uas/login -a yourdomain.com